-Something being simple doesn’t necessarily mean that it’s easy, but simply stated goals help you look at a list and know exactly what you need to do.
-If you look at a specific item and have to think about what you need to do to check that item off the list, your goal isn’t simple.
+Simple doesn’t necessarily mean that it’s easy, but simply stated goals help you look at a list and know exactly what you need to do.
+If you look at a goal and have to think about what you need to do to count that goal as done, your goal isn’t simple.

 Is Your Goal Meaningful?

-A goal is meaningful, then, when you can look at it and quickly understand the importance of completing that item.
+A goal is meaningful when you can look at it and quickly understand the importance of completing that goal.

 Is Your Goal Actionable?

-A goal is actionable when it is immediately clear what action needs to be taken to accomplish the goal.
+A goal is actionable when it’s immediately clear what action needs to be taken to accomplish the goal.

 Is Your Goal Realistic?